ucb-bar/riscv-sodor/README.md

 TODO
 ----

 Here is an informal list of things that would be nice to get done.
+Feel free to contribute!

 * Parallelize the compilation of the C++ files (Top-1.cpp, Top-2.cpp, etc.)
 * Add stat information back in (e.g., print out the CPI).